-Plantar fasciitis is a common cause of pain in heel.
-It is due to irritation and inflammation of plantar fascia (a long thin band that connects heel to front of toes, and supports the arch of the foot).
+Plantar fasciitis is a common cause of pain in the heel.
+It is due to irritation and inflammation of the plantar fascia (a long thin band that connects the heel to the front of toes and supports the arch of the foot).

-- Faulty foot biomechanics, which place excessive stress on the heel bone, ligaments, and nerves near the heel.
+- Faulty foot biomechanics, which places excessive stress on the heel bone, ligaments, and nerves near the heel.

 - Running or jogging, especially on hard surfaces.

 - Poorly fitted or badly worn shoes, especially those lacking appropriate arch support

 Other risk factors associated with Plantar Fasciitis include: